rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-non-voter</code></td>
 		<td>Configure as non-voting node.
 		    <br><br>Adding non-voting (also known as read replica) nodes can help scale out query performance.
-Read-replica nodes don&#39;t particpate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do.
-This can also service write requests, and will forward the requests to the Leader.
+Read-replica nodes don&#39;t participate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do.
+They can also service write requests, forwarding those requests to the Leader.
 </td>
 	</tr>
 	<tr>
 		<td><code>-raft-snap</code></td>
 		<td>Number of outstanding log entries which triggers Raft snapshot.
 		    <br><br>Snapshotting is a critical part of the Raft subsystem, which involves storing a copy of the SQLite database and then truncating the Raft log.
-Writes are blocked during the Snapshot process, but more regular snapshotting can mean faster start-up times, as there will generally be fewer logs to apply when a node restarts.
+Writes are blocked during the Snapshot process, but more frequent snapshotting can mean faster start-up times, as there will generally be fewer logs to apply when a node restarts.
 </td>
 	</tr>
 	<tr>
 		<td><code>-raft-snap-wal-size</code></td>
 		<td>SQLite WAL file size in bytes which triggers Raft snapshot.
 Set to 0 to disable.
 		    <br><br>rqlite, by default, will also trigger a snapshot if the WAL gets larger than 4MB.
 Large SQLite WAL files can decrease query performance, and since snapshotting involves checkpointing the WAL file, snapshotting is an effective way to limit WAL size.
-However writes are blocked during the snapshotting process, so it&#39;s trade-off.
+However writes are blocked during the snapshotting process, so it&#39;s a trade-off.
 </td>
 	</tr>
 	<tr>